MarcosMMarques/Instituto-Federal/C algorithms/READ.md

-Algorithms in C realiazed during College for Instituto Federal Campus Montes Claros
+# Algorithms in C realiazed during College for Instituto Federal Campus Montes Claros
+All have coments and explicitation